 Rowe Sanctuary & Audubon Center Viewing Blind on south edge of Platte River - Blinds have room for 26-32 Viewers - each with their own "window" to watch the Cranes.

-The Rowe Sanctuary also operates several riverside viewing blinds + a special "sleep-over" 2-person Photography Blind for very serious nature photographers ($200/night + tax - 2012).
-Reservation are needed for this special Blind, plus the regular morning or evening Viewing Blind tours which run $25 per person + tax.
+The Rowe Sanctuary also operates several riverside viewing blinds + some special "sleep-over" 2-person Photography Blinds for very serious nature photographers ($225/night + tax - 2016).
+Reservation are needed for these special Blinds, and also for the regular morning or evening Viewing Blind tours which run $25 - $35 per person + tax depending on the date.
 The Director was kind enough to take me on a quick walk out to see this Blind and take this picture while it was still light since I got to the Rowe Sanctuary Center near closing time.

-See this 2011 Rowe Sanctuary Crane Viewing and Reservation Info page or call 308-468-5282 for more Sandhill Crane and other birds Viewing Blind information and availability -- tours usually fill up fast when the Cranes are "In," so call early.
+See this Rowe Sanctuary Crane Viewing and Reservation Info page or call 308-468-5282 for more Sandhill Crane and other birds Viewing Blind information and availability -- tours usually fill up fast when the Cranes are "In," so call early.
+Also a good number to call to see if the Cranes are currently "In" on the Platte river.

 See this link for more Info on reserving the special Overnight Photography Photo Blind where two Photographers can be very close to the Migrating Cranes as they settle in to roost on the Platte River for the night and leave in the morning.
 Good location to take some great Sandhill Crane videos!
 (See our Crane video at sunset below - taken from a different blind further east overlooking the Platte.)

 The Rowe Sanctuary and Audubon Center southwest of Gibbon, NE is also often in need of Volunteers for Various duties in the Gift Shop plus some other areas.
-Check out this Volunteer Info and Opportunities web page or call the Rowe Sanctuary - 308-468-5282 to see what help is currently needed and to offer to assist as a Volunteer at the Center.
+Check out this How to Help - Get Invloved web page or call the Rowe Sanctuary - 308-468-5282 to see what help is currently needed and to offer to assist as a Volunteer at the Center.
 You can't find a place to "work" with a much nicer view with all of the large windows the Center has overlooking the Platte River!

 You can also check out the online version of the "Crane River Chronicles" Rowe Sanctuary Audubon Center Newsletter, published periodically.
 Links to recent Online Newsletters plus an email link to sign up for Rowe Sanctuary Newsletters are both on the Rowe Sanctuary Newsletter page.